Editor's note: This story was updated Friday, Feb. 15, 2019.

-But the US is still technically in crisis right now.
-There are 31 active national emergencies — including three that have been declared under Trump, and one that dates back to Jimmy Carter's administration in the late 1970s.
+Still, even if the president's action over appropriating funds for the border wall is blocked, the US will technically remain in crisis.
+There are an another 31 active national emergencies in the US right now — including an additional three that have been declared under Trump, and one that dates back to Jimmy Carter's administration in the late 1970s.

 What qualifies as a national emergency?
 No one really knows — there is no clear federal definition.
 But a declaration does give the president special and far-reaching powers, including those that would normally be illegal.
 Under the National Emergencies Act of 1976, the president is required to specify which of the 136 statutory powers they want to use, but these powers don't have to match the emergency identified.
 That means, for example, Trump could conceivably use a national emergency to control communications systems — including the Internet — in addition to appropriating Department of Defense funds to build a wall along the southern border.

-“It's almost a certainty that we would see misuses, abuses of emergency powers,” Elizabeth Goitein, co-director of the Liberty and National Security Program at New York University's Brennan Center, told The World.
+“It's almost a certainty that we would see misuses, abuses of emergency powers,” says Goitein.
 “My concern is that it could be the kinds of abuses that really could undermine our democracy.”

-But there is a difference between Trump's potential declaration and most of the continuing states of emergency declared over the past 39 years.
-Trump's executive order would be focused on a theoretical national security situation on the US border — most others (but not all) states of emergency have responded to humanitarian and political threats abroad: for governmental human rights abuses, terrorism, regional destabilization or recruitment of child soldiers.
-Most of these orders provide authorization for sanctions and work in tandem with the International Emergency Economic Powers Act of 1977, which gives the president authority to regulate commerce during a national emergency.
+There are some differences between Trump's declaration and most of the continuing states of emergency declared over the past 39 years.
+Trump's executive order points to his determination of a national security situation on the US border — most others (but not all) states of emergency have responded to humanitarian and political threats abroad: for governmental human rights abuses, terrorism, regional destabilization or recruitment of child soldiers.
+Many of these orders provide authorization for sanctions and work in tandem with the International Emergency Economic Powers Act of 1977, which gives the president authority to regulate commerce during a national emergency.

 Bush's 2001 declarations in response to the 9/11 attacks also still exist — but giving the president years-long special powers isn't what the NEA was designed for.